Clean Air Night fact sheet

 Why are the PM2.5 percentages different depending on who you ask?

-Statistics can often be misinterpreted.
+Statistics can be misinterpreted.
 Assigning emissions to specific sectors and activities is not easily done, and the methodologies to measure domestic combustion emissions vary.

 The NAEI’s annual figures, stemming from government departments and key data providers, show the stark difference between responsible and irresponsible wood burning: